IEEE-CIS-GHRCE-62361B/Events-2020/README.md

 IEEE CIS Chapter and  G. H. Raisoni College of Engineering, Nagpur had organized a webinar on Data cleaning techniques using Machine Learning Algorithms on 5th July 2020.
 This workshop was the first event conducted by IEEE CIS Chapter, GHRCE.
 The workshop was to get familiar with Data Cleaning techniques such as to identify and remove errors & duplicate data, in order to create a reliable dataset.
 To improve the quality of the training data for analytics and enable accurate decision-making and is helpful for students who have just started or want to start Machine Learning or Data Science.
 The workshop covered:
-.Data Cleaning
+- Data Cleaning
-.Data Integration
+- Data Integration
-.Data Transformation
+- Data Transformation
-.Data Reduction
+- Data Reduction
-.Data Discretization
+- Data Discretization
 Attendees received an in-depth training on ‘how to preprocess the data’, a collection of data pre-processing steps such as data rescaling, data standardization, data normalization, data binarization etc. The team IEEE CIS Chapter, GHRCE trained total 150+ students of various colleges all over the India.
 There were more than 30 students foregin students who had participated in this webinar.
 E-Certificates were provided to all the participants.
 The students learned how to preprocess the data for making it compatible for Machine Learning Algorithms.
 The team IEEE CIS Chapter, GHRCE, Dr. Gopal Sakarkar and A. Thomas (Head- Artificial Intelligence) worked hard to make this event a great success.

+## SheHacks
+**_Date_**: 20th September to 17th October, 2020
+**_Description_**:
+SheHacks is a hackathon exclusively for women to give them an opportunity to showcase their amazing skills.
+This is an opportunity to Win and to show that women can Analyze, Create and Deploy solutions of real life problem statements.

+## Tech-Convocation
+**_Date_**: 9th, 10th and 11th October, 2020
+**_Description_**:
+Tech convocation is an exhilarating platform to showcase your cognizance about Artificial Intelligence in various disciplines.

+AI is “A core, transformative way by which we are Re-thinking how we’re doing everything.”

+Participants from different countries shared their opinion about AI, listened to others and boosted knowledge in different aspects of Artificial Intelligence.

 ### Support or Contact

 Having doubts, queries or questions?